freenas/freenas-docs/userguide/storage.rst

    Decrypting Disks Before Importing a Pool

-Select the disks in the encrypted pool, browse to the location of the saved encryption key, enter the passphrase associated with the key, then click :guilabel:`OK` to decrypt the disks.
+Use the :guilabel:`Browse` button to select the location of the saved encryption key, click the :guilabel:`Upload` button to upload the key, enter the passphrase associated with the key, then click :guilabel:`Decrypt Pool`.

 .. note:: The encryption key is required to decrypt the pool.
 If the pool cannot be decrypted, it cannot be re-imported after a failed